Minarox/Linkub/README.md

 ## 💁‍♀️ Q&A

+### Why another linktree like project?

+I needed a simple, lightweight, and easily customizable template to deploy for several side projects.

 ### How are the links constructed?

 The list of links is constructed by following an array of objects: